How to complain about a councillor

 Councillors must follow a code of conduct.
 The code seeks to ensure that councillors observe high standards of conduct which are consistent with the principles of conduct in public life, namely selflessness, integrity, objectivity, accountability, openness, honesty and leadership.

 The code also requires councillors to register and disclose their financial and non-financial interests.
-The code is part of the Royal Borough's constitution and can be viewed on the website.
+The code is part of the Royal Borough's constitution.

-If you want to complain about a councillor who has not complied with the code, you should write to the Chief Executive, Mary Ney.
+If you want to complain about a councillor who has not complied with the code, you should write to the Chief Executive.

 If a complaint involves a potential breach of the code, and it merits an investigation, it will be referred to the Head of Law and Governance, Russell Power.